 Globally, we produce enough food each year for the Earth’s seven billion people to enjoy an adequate diet.
-Despite this, one in eight people don’t get enough to eat each day, while nearly one third of the world’s population is obese or overweight.
+Despite this, almost 700 million people don’t get enough to eat each day, while one in three suffer from a malnutrition.

 By 2050, the world’s population is set to reach 10 billion.
 This population growth will certainly exacerbate this disconnect, unless we take steps now to fix the underlying distribution problems and other systemic issues that are behind this global food crisis.
 One very real way to address the crisis is for consumers to choose responsibly farmed fish, which offers an environmentally friendly way to produce nutritious food for the world.
 But first, it’s important to understand the roots of this crisis.

 There is no one reason why hunger exists as an issue today.
 Instead, there are numerous factors that affect people’s ability to get enough to eat, despite the global supply.
 These factors are often interconnected, and they include the following:

 Cost: Even if food is available, some people can’t afford enough basic necessities to cook a meal or feed their family.
 Because of price fluctuations and wage distributions, even if some food is “affordable,” a relatively low income in a certain region might require choosing between food and other needs such as medicine, bills or rent.
 People in developing countries can get stuck in what’s known as the poverty trap, whereby they can’t afford the seeds to grow their own crops and they don’t have the access to the land, water or education necessary to become self-sufficient, so they become trapped in a state of hunger and poverty.